Certified Public Secretary Education Requirements and Career Info

 Certified public secretaries require little formal education.
 Learn about the educational requirements, job duties and voluntary certification details to see if this is the right career for you.

 Certified public secretaries fulfill the traditional roles of secretaries and also take on more complex and varied responsibilities.
 These secretaries seek certification from the International Association of Administrative Professionals.
-The certified professional secretary (CPS) certification is the most common credential.
+The Certified Administrative Professional (CAP) certification is the most common credential.

 |Required Education||A high school diploma and some college education|

 |Projected Job Growth (2014-2024)*||3% for secretaries and administrative assistants|

 |Median Annual Salary (2015)*||$36,500 for secretaries and administrative assistants|